sword-2/library/readme.md

 It is not complete and not checked to avoid errors.

 **Plan**
-It is planned to be a KJV bible so that when the .zip format is downloaded, it will expand into a file system formby books and chapters, etc.
+It is planned to be a KJV bible so that when the .zip format is downloaded, will expand into a file system format by books and chapters, etc.

-A Gutenberg (Reference 1) download was acquired.
-The particular file downloaded and unzipped into one giant file.

-The giant file is only being separated by books, chapters, and administrative parts.
+It started out from a Gutenberg download (Reference 1).
+The particular file unzipped into one giant file.
+That giant file is being separated by books, chapters, and administrative parts.

-It is just personal file processing, not completed and probably has accidental errors.
-When content is checked, the check will be described.
+It is just personal file processing, not completed and likely has accidental errors.

 Reference(s):
 -1. http://www.gutenberg.org/files/10/